sylvester-henrique/dev-notes/microservices/README.md

 - **Mapping:** Typically, each subdomain maps to one or more microservices.

 ### Bounded Contexts
 Bounded Context is the central pattern in Domain-Driven Design (DDD) for defining the boundaries of a model.
-It is the "Solution Space" counterpart to the Subdomain's "Problem Space".
+To understand it, it helps to distinguish between the "Problem Space" and the "Solution Space":

+- **Problem Space (Subdomains):** This is the raw business reality (e.g., "We need to ship items" or "We need to manage inventory").
+It exists whether software exists or not.
+- **Solution Space (Bounded Contexts):** This is the strategic architectural decision we make to solve those problems (e.g., "We will build a Shipping Service with a specific model for packages").

+Ideally, a Bounded Context aligns with a Subdomain, but they are distinct concepts.

 - **Definition:** A specific boundary within which a domain model is defined and applicable.
 Inside this boundary, all terms, entities, and logic have a specific, unambiguous meaning (Ubiquitous Language).
 - **Ubiquitous Language:** A common language shared by developers and domain experts within that specific context.
 For example, "User" in the *Identity Context* might mean credentials and roles, while "User" in the *Shipping Context* might mean a name and address.